Indie authors | Personal bookmakers | Professionals & businesses

 - Author.
-Think of a book of recipes by a food blogger, professionally designed and for sale in the blogger’s own personal storefront, or available to readers everywhere through Blurb to Amazon.
+Think of a book of recipes by a food blogger, professionally designed and for sale in the blogger’s own personal storefront, or available to readers everywhere through global distribution.

 - Personal.
 Now think of a book of baby pictures for mom on Mother’s Day, a personal gift with only one copy.